BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 -George Pólya¹⁷

 <p>
-He accomplished an unbelievable amount in his life.
+von Neumann accomplished an unbelievable amount in his life.
 Seminal scientific discoveries across multiple disciplines.
 Deeply influential work in geopolitics and with the US military in particular, including a key role in winning World War II.
 It was a rare combination indeed.